 Chem 201 Syllabus - Spring 2017

 What the UVM Catalogue says about CHEM 201 - Advanced Chemistry Laboratory: "Discussion and laboratory experiments using spectroscopy techniques (mass spectrometry, NMR, IR, UV/visible, and atomic spectroscopy) to solve problems in analytical, physical, and inorganic chemistry."

-Yes, that is what we hope we have for you in this two course sequence, CHEM 201 & 202.
+And that is what we hope we have for you in CHEM 201: